MegaManSec/JoshuaHu/menu/about.md

 - Jericho
 - The X Files
 - Courage the Cowardly Dog
+- Rake
+- Mr Inbetween
+- The Chaser's War on Everything
 - The Simpsons
 - Night Head Genesis
 - Cowboy Bebop
+- Beserk
 - Johnny Bravo
 - House M.D.
+- Yugioh
 - The Twilight Zone
 - Law and Order (SVU, and Criminal Intent)